beyond-code-github/wristband/docs/first_steps.rst

 .. note::

     Authentication via LDAP is enabled by default, set the environment variable AUTH to False if you need it to be disabled.
+    If authentication is disabled the logs will contain anonymous_user as a user

 Wristband uses a simple client side session to keep track of the authenticated users.